skrijeljhasib/AnsibleApi/README.md

 # AnsibleApi

 The purpose of this API is to receive a JSON string (Ansible Playbooks) as a POST Request from a client to execute Ansible Tasks.
-Look at [AnsibleWeb](https://github.com/skrijeljhasib/AnsibleWeb) for a frontend Application.
+Look at <a href="https://github.com/skrijeljhasib/AnsibleWeb" target="_blank">AnsibleWeb</a> for a frontend Application.

 ## Motivation

 As a trainee at Flash Europe International, I was engaged during 3 months to create this project with AnsibleWeb.
-The [AnsibleWeb](https://github.com/skrijeljhasib/AnsibleWeb) needs the AnsibleApi to install a virtual machine with packages and a little configuration in openstack clouds.
+The <a href="https://github.com/skrijeljhasib/AnsibleWeb" target="_blank">AnsibleWeb</a> needs the AnsibleApi to install a virtual machine with packages and a little configuration in openstack clouds.

 ## Getting started